double-tilde/site/content/articles/rofi-app-launcher-web-search-tool.md

 - If the user types in "kitty", this will match the "kitty" application (as long as you have it installed), the user will press enter and this application will launch.
 - If the user types "kitty configuration options", this will not match an application, so a browser will be launched and Brave (the search engine used in this script) will be filled with the search query.
-- Finally, if the search starts with http(s)" or "www", then the script opens the browser and follows the URL rather than using the search engine.
+- Finally, if the search starts with "http(s)" or "www", then the script opens the browser and follows the URL rather than using the search engine.
 - If the user ends the script with the escape key, the operations are all cancelled.

 ![Searching for kitty with rofi](/images/2025-10-17-rofi-kitty.png "Searching for kitty with rofi")